 There is some cutting edge research on preemie health and survival taking place in Ontario Parks.
 The “preemie” babies in question are Blanding’s turtles –a species at risk in Ontario.
 Each year the Kawartha Turtle Trauma Centre (KTTC) in Peterborough takes in injured (or sadly, dead) female Blanding’s turtles and rescues their eggs.
 Injured turtles treated at this unique animal hospital are “induced” to release their eggs using oxytocin, just like an expectant mom would be.
 The eggs are hatched at the centre and raised until they are 2 years old.

 Get out your binoculars, cameras, smart phones and pack a baggie full of bread, cheese and raisins.
-The fascinating world of the winter Gray Jay breeding season is underway at Algonquin Park.
-And if you’re lucky (as most Gray Jan fans are), these delightfully social birds will feed right off your hand.
+The fascinating world of the winter Canada Jay breeding season is underway at Algonquin Park.
+And if you’re lucky (as most Canada Jan fans are), these delightfully social birds will feed right off your hand.